NARHC Policy and Advocacy

 Medicare telehealth policy has shifted dramatically for the entire healthcare industry in response to COVID-19, both policy unique to RHCs and more broadly within the fee-for-service community.

-For details on billing for telehealth and related services, please visit NARHC’s Telehealth Policy page.
+For details on billing for telehealth and related services, as well as to help us advocate on this issue,please visit NARHC’s Telehealth Policy page.

 3. Good Faith Estimate